 In the corner of my office is a box of my Grandfather Kamm’s papers.
-He was a professor of political science for 30 plus years at Wheaton College.
-There’s a picture of him in the box: short and slender, silver-gray hair, a half smile and kind eyes, standing in front of a chalkboard.
-I rummage through the box occasionally, reading his syllabi, lecture notes and publications, envying that he seemed to have found his niche and lived in it so well.
-My family’s history is filled with professors and college administrators; books, ideas, stories and words are the currency we trade over holiday dinners.
+Samuel Richey Kamm was a professor of political science for thirty years at Wheaton College.
+There’s a picture of him in the box: short and slender, silver-gray hair, a half-smile, and kind eyes, standing in front of a chalkboard.
+He looks at ease.
+I rummage through the box occasionally, reading his syllabi, lecture notes, and publications, envying that he seemed to have found his niche and lived in it so well.

 I did not follow Grandfather Kamm’s path into Christian academia, and it haunts me sometimes that I missed my calling.
 Personal failings and the demands of life took me down different paths, many of which have been rich and fulfilling.
 “God writes straight on broken lines.”
 I know that to be true.
 Still, I wonder sometimes.

 As I wonder, I read and jot notes in journals.
 I ruminate.
 I pester friends and family with questions and ideas.
 A graduate of Westmont College and Fuller Seminary, I grew up evangelical.
 Now?
 I’m evangelical-ish, Catholic-ey, and Orthodox curious.
 Writing helps me understand what I experience and believe, particularly about my faith.
 It “gives to airy nothing, a local habitation and name.”
 In some small way, it redeems the time.